Current Opportunities

 Commencement date: Immediately

 Employment basis: Volunteer; hours are flexible and at the Program Director’s discretion.
-It is estimated that you will work ~18 hours per week with busier times closer to key delivery dates (launch, festival weekend).
+It is estimated that you will work approximately one day per week, with busier times closer to key delivery dates (launch, festival weekend)

-Employment conditions: Appointment is for one year; with the option to extend for three years upon completion of a successful festival at committee discretion.
+Employment conditions: Appointment is until 1 September 2026, with the option to extend for a further two festivals upon completion of a successful festival, at committee discretion.

 Background

 The Program Director of the Williamstown Literary Festival (Willy Lit Fest or WLF) is responsible for developing an engaging and stimulating festival program that will appeal to a broad audience and age range.
-Willy Lit Fest is a mid-sized arts festival that welcomes ~2000 guests through the doors of the Williamstown Town Hall annually in June.
-The Williamstown Literary Festival (est 2003) brings together readers, writers and book creatives of all sorts for an annual celebration of story-telling, author talks, panel discussions and writing workshops at a historic seaside setting.
+Willy Lit Fest is a mid-sized arts festival held in the Williamstown Town Hall annually in June.
+The Williamstown Literary Festival (est. 2003) brings together readers, writers and book creatives of all sorts for an annual celebration of storytelling, author talks, panel discussions and writing workshops in an historic seaside setting.

 Responsibilities